Compound Selection Decisions: An Almost SURE Approach: Setup and Methodology

-Instead of a Gaussian kernel, the \assure{} estimator uses the sinc kernel for improved bias \citep{davis1975mean, Tsybakov2009IntroNonparametricEstimation}.
-Observe that the expectation $\E[F_h]$ convolves $F_h$ with a Gaussian kernel: whereas the target parameter is a convolution without $k_h$, $ \Phi(\mu) = (H\star \varphi) (\mu). $ Thus, a low-bias kernel is one that barely smoothes the Gaussian density: $k_h \star \varphi \approx \varphi$.
-The sinc kernel is motivated by this approximation in frequency space:\footnote{A large literature on Gaussian estimation and deconvolution follows similar ideas \citep{kolmogorov1950unbiased,zhou2019fourier,pensky2017minimax,tate1959unbiased,stefanski1989unbiased}.} By taking the Fourier transform of both sides, we would like a kernel for which The sinc kernel has Fourier transform $\one(|\omega| < 1/h)$, which only truncates the high frequency signals in $\varphi$.
-Since $\hat\varphi(\cdot)$ has Gaussian tails, this truncation leaves it essentially unchanged---allowing the bias to decay exponentially in $1/h$ (\cref{thm:assure_bias}).
+The sinc kernel is exactly motivated by this approximation in frequency space:\footnote{A large literature on Gaussian estimation and deconvolution follows similar ideas \citep{kolmogorov1950unbiased,zhou2019fourier,pensky2017minimax,tate1959unbiased,stefanski1989unbiased}.} By taking the Fourier transform of both sides and recalling $(\mathcal F \varphi) (\omega) = e^{-\omega^2/2}$, we would like a kernel such that The sinc kernel has Fourier transform $\mathcal F\br{\kernel_h}(\omega) = \one(|\omega| < 1/h)$, which only truncates the high frequency signals in $\varphi$.
+Since $\mathcal F\br{\varphi}$ has Gaussian tails, this truncation leaves it essentially unchanged---allowing the bias to decay exponentially in $1/h$.

-The identity \eqref{eq:stein_identity} is also suggestive of \assure{}'s robustness to viewing $Y$ as approximately Gaussian---though we leave a formal analysis to future work.
-Let $Z \sim \Norm (\mu, \sigma^2)$ and suppose $Y$ has mean $\mu$ and variance $\sigma^2$, but is not necessarily Gaussian.
-Then The term $A$ measures the discrepancy between the distributions of $Y$ and $Z$ in terms of $\E[F(\cdot)]$.
-This term is controlled with various weak convergence arguments, such as controlling the Wasserstein-1 distance between $Y$ and $Z$.
-The term $B$ measures the extent to which $Y$ does not obey Stein's identity.
-It often controlled directly by central limit theorems using Stein's method.
-As long as $F_h$ is sufficiently well-behaved so that $A$ and $B$ are small by the approximate Gaussianity of $Y$, we would like $\E[F_h(Z)] \approx \Phi(\mu)$, for which the sinc kernel is optimizing.
-Simulation studies in Sections \ref{sec:simulations} and \ref {sec:empirical_application} show robustness to the Gaussian assumption.